 CE Marking for Electronic Products: Requirements, Design and Certification

-The CE marking indicates that a product complies with the applicable European Union harmonised legislation and can be legally marketed within the European Economic Area (EEA).
+The CE marking is a crucial indicator that a product complies with the relevant European Union harmonised legislation, allowing it to be legally marketed within the European Economic Area (EEA).
 For electronic products, CE marking typically involves compliance with directives related to electrical safety, electromagnetic compatibility (EMC), and other sector-specific regulations.

-CE marking is not a final administrative step, but a technical process that should be integrated into the electronic design from the earliest stages.
-Addressing compliance too late often leads to redesigns, delays and increased development costs.
+CE marking is not merely a final administrative step, but a technical process that should be integrated into the electronic design from the earliest stages.
+Addressing compliance too late often leads to redesigns, delays, and increased development costs.

 Which directives apply to CE marking for electronic products?